-When you’re taking Japanese lessons, it’s also fun to learn a little bit about Japan’s culture and history.
-Music is a big part of that, and listening to Japanese songs is also a great way to expand your Japanese vocabulary.
+If you’re taking Japanese lessons, it’s also fun to learn about Japan’s culture and history.
+Listening to Japanese songs is a great way to do so, while expanding your vocabulary!

-Japan’s culture blends past and present into a fusion of traditional and modern.
+Japan’s culture blends into a fusion of traditional and modern.
 This is evident in the music scene, which includes a vast array of artists who perform genres ranging from J-Pop (Japanese pop) to J-Punk.
 Many Japanese artists also continue to embrace traditional and folk-style songs.

-If you’re into music and are looking for ways to learn how to speak Japanese, take the time to listen to some famous Japanese songs.
+If you’re into music, or are looking for more ways to learn how to speak Japanese, take some time to listen to these famous Japanese songs.
 Here’s a short playlist to get you started.

 1. “Tegami (Haikei Jūgo no Kimi e)“

 “Letter: Greetings to a 15 Year Old” was written and performed by Angela Aki.
 The lyrics are instructions to the 15 year old on how to appreciate the moment and make the most of life.